Volunteer Spotlight: Karen Beetle Brings Comfort and Stability to Hurricane Survivors in Puerto Rico

 What happened when you got back?

-In September [of 2018] I was asked to be a keynote speaker at Easton Day, an event held by the Easton Friends Meeting [a Quaker worship group in Albany] to commemorate an event that took place in 1777 in the days before the Battle of Saratoga.
+In September [of 2018] I was asked to be a keynote speaker at Easton Day, an event held by the Easton Friends Meeting to commemorate an event that took place in 1777 in the days before the Battle of Saratoga.
 There was extreme tension, and much of the Quaker community had left due to fear and violence but a number of families remained.
 On a morning in early September, 241 years ago, Quaker families were worshipping when a party of Native Americans scouting the area arrived at the door of the meetinghouse.
 Seeing the Quakers sitting in silence, they left their weapons at the door and joined them in silence.
 After meeting, they broke bread and were able to communicate through a French speaking Quaker named Robert Nisbet.
 Nisbet had joined the meeting that morning after walking 20 miles to get there, to provide a comforting presence to families that had decided to stay in their homes.
 It is said that the Native American party left a feather as a sign of peace above the door.

 Each year, the keynote speaker connects current events to the event of 1777 that brought peace and understanding during a time of war and strife.
 In my talk, I spoke about accompaniment and providing your physical presence and being with a population that is facing a challenging time as one of the key things that helps build resilience in a population.
 I talked about how Project HOPE’s medical and mental health team, by being there and being a presence and being available to a population made vulnerable by the hurricane, was a strengthening presence and one of the tools to build resistance from a mental health point of view.

 The response was very positive…we raised more money that day than any other Easton Day before.
 I was asked to publish my talk as a paper for one of the Quaker publishing houses.

 What would you say to others thinking about volunteering with Project HOPE?